D-Robotics/rdk_doc_en/docs/toolchain_development/beginner.md

 **Note:**

-1. The data in the table are measured results on the Horizon RDK X3 development board, and the test models are from the [horizon_model_convert_sample](./beginner) model example package.
+1. The data in the table are measured results on the D-Robotics RDK X3 development board, and the test models are from the [horizon_model_convert_sample](./beginner) model example package.

 2. For the BPU/CPU hybrid heterogeneous models in the model example package, the time consumption of a single frame mainly consists of the following modules: input quantization CPU node, model BPU operator, model CPU operator, output dequantization CPU node, and CPU post-processing.
 The details are explained as follows: